OlegKetrar/Tools/README.md

 $ gem install cocoapods
 ```

-To integrate Tools into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Tools into your Xcode project using `CocoaPods`, specify it in your `Podfile`:

 ```ruby
 platform :ios, '10.0'